isaacazuelos/tsundoku/docs/manual.md

 You can limit the search to books of a particular read status by setting `--status` argument a value of `unread`, `finished` or `abandoned`.
 You can also just use the first letter.

 You an limit the search's format with `--format`.
-Like `--status` you must specify one of `ebook`, `autiobook` or `paper`.
+Like `--status` you must specify one of `ebook`, `audiobook` or `paper`.
 Again, you can use just the first character.

 Where `TAG` is any tags to the results to.
 If you need to filter to multiple tags, try using [`grep`](https://www.gnu.org/software/grep/manual/grep.html)